Brown Environmental Leadership Lab (BELL): Alaska

 Housing

-For most of the program, you will be sleeping in dorm spaces where you will be housed with other BELL students.
+You will be sleeping in dorm spaces where you will be housed with other BELL students.
 Our dorm host will be the University of Alaska Anchorage (UAA).
 You will have access to community or shared private bathrooms with private showers.

 Personal Health and Medical Emergencies